-Grade-specific orientations are also planned for the middle and high school students during the first two days of school.
-This time will allow small groups of students to obtain their computing device, meet their new homeroom teacher and create the foundation for a successful school year.
+Grade-specific orientations were also planned for the middle and high school students during the first two days of school.
+This time allowed small groups of students to obtain their computing device, meet their new homeroom teacher and create the foundation for a successful school year.

-As we enter the new school year, teachers will be encouraged to spend time building relationships, supporting students with the transition back to school, and teaching social distancing etiquette at developmentally appropriate levels.
+Teachers have been encouraged to spend time building relationships, supporting students with the transition back to school, and teaching social distancing etiquette at developmentally appropriate levels.

-Synchronous & Asynchronous Instruction (F, H, R)
+Synchronous & Asynchronous Instruction